krzysztofzuraw/kzuraw.com/src/content/writing/2017-04-23-testing-django-templates.md

 ```

 What is happening here?
 I setup `Context` instance with a proper
-variable that will be taken by templatetag.
+variable that will be taken by template tag.
 After that I create
 `Template`.
-I used the same syntax to include templatetags inside your
+I used the same syntax to include template tags inside your
 html files - they are templates for Django.

-Below I render a template with context and check if my templatetag
+Below I render a template with context and check if my template tag
 renders correctly.

-And that's all!
-I have my templatetag tested.
-Feel free to comment!